samiBendou/meca3/README.md

 It represents **3D space** and provides a **solver** to compute **trajectory** of **moving points** :heavy_plus_sign::heavy_multiplication_x::heavy_minus_sign:

-- **linear algebra** commons features such as matrix and vectors
+- **linear algebra** common features such as matrix and vectors

-- **geometrical transformations** such as translation of affine transform
+- **geometrical transformations** such as translation or affine transform

 - **lightweight solver** to perform either step by step or global ODE solving